 It’s been a good season for policy fellowships.
 While AAAS Science & Technology Policy Fellowships (STPF) operate at the federal level, there are a handful of fellowship programs that operate at other levels of government, and also abroad.
 California, Massachusetts and Connecticut have programs in place to bring scientists to government and ASEAN, in partnership with the US government, launched the ASEAN Science and Technology Fellowship.
-Two more state-level programs were launched in the past half year: in November and Idaho last month.
+Two more state-level programs were launched in the past half year: New Jersey in November and Idaho last month.

 All of these fellowships were modeled in part on the STPF program.